 Select a payment plan that gives you a lower, more affordable payment

 Many students are given the 10-year standard plan for repayment.
 For most students, this is normally affordable, however, your financial situation may be different.
-Your best choice might involve income driven repayment plans; like a income driven repayment (IDR), income contingent repayment (ICR), income-based repayment (IBR), pay as you earn or revised pay as you earn (REPAYE) plan.
+Your best choice might involve income driven repayment plans; like an income-driven repayment (IDR), income contingent repayment (ICR), income-based repayment (IBR), pay as you earn or revised pay as you earn (REPAYE) plan.

-These program end up giving you a new monthly payment based strictly off of your income and household size, rather than interest and amount owed.
+These programs, often called “Obama Student Loan Forgiveness”, end up giving you a new monthly payment based strictly off of your income and household size, rather than interest and amount owed.
 Thus resulting in a lower payment that is comfortable and easy to afford.
 The kicker here is that your new payment is given a maximum term, meaning once you meet that term, any remaining balance could be forgiven.

 Remember, you can always reach out to your servicer directly to apply/enroll.

-However, If you would like private help in determining your eligibility, you can speak directly with an intake specialist by completing the form below.
+However, If you would like your very own, dedicated team to help in determining your eligibility and getting you into the most beneficial option, you can always speak directly with an intake specialist directly.
+100% Risk-Free.
+Just complete the form below to take with an expert now!

 How to Deal with FedLoan Servicing

 If you’re having a rough time making your monthly payments on time, don’t give up hope as there are several options available to you.
-For example FedLoan Servicing can offer you certain repayment options that can help ease your financial pain.
+For example, FedLoan Servicing can offer you certain repayment options to lower your monthly student loan payments based on your income which that can help ease your financial pain.

 Here are just 3 of the most common ways they can help you out: